Clare de Graffenried: Labor investigator

 From there, she quickly went to work at the Bureau of Labor, and in 1888 she was appointed as one of the first 20 labor investigators at the renamed Department of Labor.
 In this role, she traveled across the United States, particularly to the South and the Northeast's textile mill towns, visiting factories and workers' homes to collect data and testimony on working conditions.
 She also traveled to Europe in 1892 as part of a project comparing working-class life there and in the United States.
 As a labor researcher, de Graffenried was particularly interested in the living conditions of working-class women and children, as well as the importance of providing working-class families with decent housing.
 She was one of the first to call for government involvement in the lives of working-class Americans, particularly through child labor laws and public education.

-She retired from the Department of Labor in 1906, spending four years traveling the world after her retirement.
+She retired from the Department of Labor in 1906, and she spent four years traveling the world after her retirement.